code-423n4/docs/awarding/incentive-model-and-awards/README.md

 | 'Warden C'  | 'H-02'      | '3'      |         8.91       |   3       |         2.70        |  1000                  |

 ### Bonuses for top competitors
-For each audit starting on or after April 30, 2024, there are two bonuses for top-performing wardens:
+For audits starting on or after April 30, 2024, there are two bonuses for top-performing wardens:

 1. **Hunter bonus:** 10% of the HM pool will be awarded to the warden or team who identities the greatest number of unique HMs.
 2. **Gatherer bonus:** 10% of the HM pool will be awarded to the warden or team who identifies the greatest number of valid HMs.